-A written dissertation research proposal must be submitted to the chair of the committee not later than the end of the quarter following the quarter in which the Quals were passed.
+The dissertation proposal is due in the fall of the 4th year in the program or the quarter following the completion of qualifying exams, whichever is later.
 The chair will then convene the committee to meet with the student and decide on the suitability of the proposal.
 It is expected that the dissertation will be completed no later than two years after advancement to candidacy.

 After Advancement to Candidacy, funds are available through the Graduate Division to aid in dissertation research.
 There are quarterly application deadlines.
 Application information may be obtained at http://www.graddiv.ucr.edu/finsuptoc.html